daspoon/tree-sitter-kit/README.md

 Although this translation code is straight-forward, it can be complicated for grammars which have many abstract syntax types or have productions with optional elements.
 More importantly, the type safety of the translation method cannot be guaranteed by the compiler because there is no explict relationship between the grammar and the abstract syntax.

-This package enables grammars to be written in Swift as a collection of production rules, each pairing a syntax expression with a constructor for an associated implementation type.
+Using this package we can reduce the task of parser construction to the application of a macro to a structure defining a root symbol type and a list of production rules, with each rule pairing a syntax expression with a constructor for the associated symbol type.
-For example, the grammar shown above is implemented by applying an attached macro (viz. *@Grammar*) to a structure conforming to the *Grammar* protocol:
+For example, the grammar shown above is created as follows:

   ```
   @Grammar